-Arundel (Note: not Arendelle, that’s the kingdom in Frozen) is a small (look how small!) market town in West Sussex, an hour and a half’s train ride from London, and home to the medieval Arundel Castle.
+Arundel (Note: not Arendelle, that’s the kingdom in Frozen) is a small market town in West Sussex.
+It’s an hour and a half’s train ride from London, and home to the medieval Arundel Castle.

-Established by Roger de Montgomery in 1067 on Christmas Day, Arundel Castle is a lot older than it looks, since it’s been regularly refurbished and updated by the family, whose ancestors have lived there since the 11th century.
+Established by Roger de Montgomery in 1067 on Christmas Day, Arundel Castle is a lot older than it looks.
+It’s been regularly refurbished and updated by the family, whose ancestors have lived there since the 11th century.

-Arundel Castle is open to visitors from the end of March to the end of October, with tickets available on the gate and on the website from prices between £13 and £22 depending on which areas you want to see.
+Arundel Castle is open to visitors from the end of March to the end of October.
+Tickets are available on the gate and on the website from prices between £13 and £22 depending on which areas you want to see.
 We chose the Gold tickets which gave us access to the FitzAlan Chapel, the gardens, the keep and the main castle rooms.

-Since the family actually live in the castle, the rooms themselves don’t open until noon, but the gardens and grounds open at 10 so we pottered around in them before heading inside.
+Since the family actually live in the castle, the rooms themselves don’t open until noon.
+The gardens and grounds open at 10 so we pottered around in them before heading inside.

 The FitzAlan Chapel